What are BuyAbility Social Enterprises exactly, how can they help businesses and how can they help people with disability?

 What are the Benefits of Supported Employment for Employees?

-People with disability have the right to lead ordinary lives like others in the community.
+People with disability have the right to lead normal lives like others in the community.
 In supported employment, employees make meaningful contributions to the workforce and participate in the workplace like their families and neighbours.

 Why do businesses work with BuyAbility Social Enterprises?